mmilano/SidePanelCollapse/README.md

 ### Via Javascript

 Activate SidePanelCollapse manually by creating a new SidePanelCollapse instance with the constructor.

 ```js
 sidepanel = new SidePanelCollapse(options);
 ```

-Setting custom configuration options is only available via javascript initialization.
-See [Configuration Options](#configuration-options) for details.
+Setting custom configuration options is, well...optional, and only available via javascript initialization.
+[Configuration Options](#configuration-options) describes the available choices in detail.